matthew-pham21/cse15l-lab-reports/LabReport3.md

     assertArrayEquals(new int[] { 2, 5, 6, 3 }, input2);
   }
 ```
-- which would cause an error output when using the junit compiling commands, and here is what the error specific to ArrayReversedInPlace would be:
+- This is a Junit test, which tests the functionality of testReverseInPlace2 which would cause an error output when using the junit compiling commands, and here is what the error specific to ArrayReversedInPlace would be:

 ```
 1) testReverseInPlace2(ArrayTests)